Alkali–silica reaction: Direct sources

 Alkali hydroxides, NaOH and KOH, arise from the direct dissolution of Na_{2}O and K_{2}O oxides produced by the pyrolysis of the raw materials at high temperature (1450 °C) in the cement kiln.
 The presence of minerals with high Na and K contents in the raw materials can thus be problematic.
 The ancient wet manufacturing process of cement, consuming more energy (water evaporation) that the modern dry process, had the advantage to eliminate much of the soluble Na and K salts present in the raw material.

 As previously described in the two sections dealing respectively with ASR catalysis by alkali hydroxides and soda lime carbonatation, soluble NaOH and KOH are continuously regenerated and released into solution when the soluble alkali silicate reacts with Ca(OH)_{2} to precipitate insoluble calcium silicate.
 As suggested by Davies and Oberholster (1988), the alkali-silica reaction is self-perpetuating as the alkali hydroxides are continuously regenerated in the system.
 Therefore, portlandite is the main buffer of OH^{−} in the solid phase.
-As long as the stock of hydroxides in the solid phase is not exhausted, the alkali-silica reaction can continue to proceed until complete disparition of one of the reagents (Ca(OH)_{2} or SiO_{2}) involved in the pozzolanic reaction.
+As long as the stock of hydroxides in the solid phase is not exhausted, the alkali-silica reaction can continue to proceed until the complete disparition of one of the reagents (Ca(OH)_{2} or SiO_{2}) involved in the pozzolanic reaction.